Ifeoluwami20/DSA-AMAZON-PROJECT/README.md

 ## What Was Done
 - Data Cleaning
 The raw dataset was cleaned by removing inconsistent, irrelevant columns, and empty rows.
-You can
+You can check the cleaned dataset here [Case study 1(amazon)](Case Study 1(Amazon).xlsx)

 - Average Discount Analysis:
 I was able to identify categories with high or low discount by calculating the average discount percentage per product category.